g-walkersmith4492/decantr-client/README.md

 https://g-walkersmith4492.github.io/decantr-client/

-## List of Technologies used during this project:
+## List of Technologies used during this project for front-end:

 - JavaScript
 - jQuery